bitmark-inc/bitmark-lib/README.md

 #### Instantiate

-To instatiate a Transfer record object:
+To instantiate a Transfer record object:

 ```javascript
 var transfer = new Transfer()